Is yaupon tea tariff-free?

 Why America's Only Caffeine Source Offers More Than Just Great Taste

-When you sip your morning cup of Goldholly Organic American Supertea, you're not just enjoying a smooth, energizing brew.
-You're participating in something much bigger by supporting America's only caffeinated plant, a domestic supply chain that spans from soil to cup, and a vision of what American agriculture can be when it reduces import dependence and prioritizes domestic resilience.
+When you sip your morning cup of Goldholly, you're not just enjoying a smooth, energizing brew.
+You're participating in something much bigger: supporting America's only native caffeinated plant, a domestic supply chain that spans from soil to cup, and a vision of what American agriculture can be when it reduces import dependence and prioritizes domestic resilience.

 The Journey of Your Morning Cup

 Most tea lovers don't think about the thousands of miles their daily brew travels before reaching their kitchen.
 Traditional teas crisscross oceans from the mountains of China, Sri Lanka, and India to processing facilities worldwide, then across shipping lanes to American ports.
-While impressive, this complex global network creates vulnerabilities that American consumers are increasingly aware of.
+The U.S. relies on imports for approximately 90% of its tea supply, with major suppliers including India, Argentina, China, and Sri Lanka.5,6 While impressive, this complex global network creates vulnerabilities that American consumers are increasingly aware of.

 Coffee tells a similar story.
-Despite America's love affair with this energizing beverage, most beans start their journey thousands of miles away in countries like Brazil, Colombia, and Ethiopia.
-The result?
-A morning ritual that depends heavily on international trade networks, currency fluctuations, and international dependencies that can impact everything from availability to pricing.
+Despite America's love affair with this energizing beverage, over 99% of U.S. coffee is imported, primarily from Brazil, Colombia, Vietnam, and Guatemala.3,7 The result is morning ritual that depends heavily on international trade networks, currency fluctuations, and geopolitical dependencies that can impact everything from availability to pricing.

 A Different Path: America's Caffeinated Heritage